PizKey/epa141a/_sources/installation/cli.md

 ### Slow first run in A8

-A8 runs 28 policies × 50 FaIR scenarios (≈ 20–40 min, one time only).
-Results are cached to `results/reeval_utilitarian_28p_50s.npy` and loaded instantly on subsequent runs.
+A8 re-evaluates policies across a large ensemble of uncertain futures — this is slow on the first run.
+Results are cached and loaded instantly on subsequent runs.

 ### Still stuck?